Should all transvaginal mesh products be recalled?

 - Ensure that the patient understands the postoperative risks and complications of mesh surgery as well as limited long-term outcomes data.”

 American Urogynecologic Society’s Position on the Recall/Ban

-My gut level reaction would be to just recall every transvaginal mesh product out there and ban this garbage all together.
+My gut-level reaction would be to just recall every transvaginal mesh product out there and ban this garbage altogether.
 The American Urogynecologic Society (AUGS) issued their “Position Statement on the Restriction of Surgical Options for Pelvic Floor Disorders” on March 26, 2013.
-These folks don’t have a dog in the fight other than women’s health and safety so they are worth listening to on this issue.
+These folks don’t have a dog in the fight other than women’s health and safety, so they are worth listening to on this issue.

 In addition, AUGS states that the FDA did not include mesh slings for SUI in the 2011 FDA warning.
 AUGS’ Position Statement argues that: “Full-length midurethral slings, both retropubic and transobturator, have been extensively studied, are safe and effective relative to other treatment options and remain the leading treatment option and current gold standard of care for stress incontinence surgery.”

 The fear here is clear.
 A ban on the mesh, according to AUGS, would have a chilling effect on research in this area and would severely limit the advancement of science and future innovations that could significantly help women develop technologies that actually work.
 AUGS is saying to give doctors and patients a choice and don’t pull options off the table.

 Reluctantly, this makes sense to me.
 While I think these products are not safe, we have to recognize that there are some women that have absolutely no other options.
 Some of these products should be made available to them with appropriate warnings and an honest assessment of the risks involved and that the product should only be used if there is no other possible choice.
 When possible, the mesh should be surgically placed abdominally rather than vaginally to lessen the risks of complication.